phyletica/ecoevolity-model-prior/docs-source/source/snippets/setting-up-hopper.rst

 Setting up passwordless login
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We can login to Hopper more securely and without needing to enter our AU password.
+We can log in to Hopper more securely and without needing to enter our AU password.
 To do this, we will use SSH authentication keys.
 To see if you have SSH keys on your machine (e.g., your laptop), open your terminal and enter::